 Seeking medical advice from your OBGYN or a fertility clinic can help you determine the risks associated with egg freezing as well as alternative treatments.
 You’ll be in a better position to make an informed decision.

 If you found these tips helpful and would like to do more in-depth work, contact me for a free 15 minute phone consultation.
-I offer therapy, coaching, and private workshops.
+I offer private workshops.